-Life, especially adult life, can be overwhelming and exhausting.
+Life can be overwhelming and exhausting.
 And in this overconnected and misinformed world our brains are running at max speed!

 As a result, we now have a much greater tendency towards anxiety and overwhelm.

 And when our anxiety is high and we are overwhelmed, it’s much harder if not impossible, to tap into what many might call commonsense, or wisdom.

 So, as a small reminder I have curated this list as a short but powerful guide to getting back on track and keeping our perspectives in a more positive light.

 6. Blame is useless, but responsibly is useful

 8. Find God (hint; he/she is not lost)

 11. Learn the meaning of the word ignorance